mathesar-foundation/mathesar-wiki/projects/installation-improvements.md

     - Move documentation on auxiliary services(caddy, watchtower) to different docs (will be called as best practice guide)
     - Build zipapps(Reduces steps for non-docker non-linux installs)
     - Support SQLite as an additional datasource for the internal database (Makes it easier to start Mathesar for users without an inbuilt Postgres server package)
+    - Build staticfiles and upload it to the release page(This is a low priority because most of the installation methods documented make use of pre-built packages which comes with staticfiles packaged with them are are much easier to use)

 ## Timeline: